rsingh84/AI-Sudoku-Solver/README.md

 1. Install [anaconda](https://docs.anaconda.com/anaconda/install/) to set up a virtual environment
 2. `conda create -n sudoku python=3.10`
 3. `conda activate sudoku`
 4. To install PyGame, `pip install pygame`.
-We will use PyGame for all assignments in this class.

 You can run `conda deactivate` to deactivate the environment.
-The next time you want to work on the assignment, type `conda activate sudoku` first to use the exact same environment with PyGame installed.
+The next time you want to work on the game, type `conda activate sudoku` first to use the exact same environment with PyGame installed.

 Usage
 ----